xlesley/cse163/Final Report.md

 (Albert) Hutiancong Wang, Lesley Xu, Sabrina Lin

+Disclaimer: Find the most updated and formatted report in our gradescope submission (PDF format).

 ## Summary of Research Questions
 1. How can we process images and extract content out of them?